-At Brookfield Junior School, through lessons focussed around the core skills of engagement (play and exploring), motivation (active learning), and thinking (creative and critical), we endeavour to embed scientific enquiry within each topic that the children study.
+At Brookfield Junior School, lessons are focused around the core skills of engagement (play and exploring), motivation (active learning), and thinking (creative and critical), and we endeavour to embed scientific enquiry within each topic that the children study.
 These topics are revisited and developed throughout their time at school.
-Children are given opportunities to build upon prior knowledge and increase their enthusiasm for the topics taught whilst embedding procedural knowledge into the long-term memory.
+Children are given opportunities to build upon prior knowledge and increase their enthusiasm for the topics taught, whilst embedding procedural knowledge into the long-term memory.

 All children are encouraged to develop and use a range of skills including observations, planning and investigations, as well as being encouraged to question the world around them and become independent learners in exploring possible answers for their scientific based questions.
 As with all areas of the curriculum, specialist vocabulary for scientific topics is taught and built up, and effective questioning to communicate ideas is encouraged.
 Concepts taught are reinforced by focusing on the key features of scientific enquiry, so that pupils learn to use a variety of approaches to answer relevant scientific questions.